LSeu-Open/AIEnhancedWork/README.md

 Vision language models (VLMs) are **AI models that combine computer vision and natural language processing capabilities** to understand and process both images and text together.
 Learn more on [Huggingface.co](https://huggingface.co/blog/vlms).

-Take control of your data and models - all Open-source models in this list can be run locally, with our ***[Practical Tutorial to Run a Local Model](https://github.com/LSeu-Open/AIEnhancedWork/blob/main/Tutorials/run-local-llm-ollama-and-page-assist.md)***.
+Take control of your data and models - all Open-source models in this list can be run locally, with our **[How to run LLMs locally on your machine](https://github.com/LSeu-Open/AIEnhancedWork/blob/main/Tutorials/run-llms-locally-on-your-machine.md)***.

 | Provider         | Model                                                                         | Elo score  | Licence     | Pricing   |
 |:-----------------|:------------------------------------------------------------------------------|:----------:|:-----------:|:---------:|